Trump fires agency head who vouched for 2020 vote security

 Officials with CISA and its parent agency, the Department of Homeland Security, had no immediate comment.

+Rep. Adam Schiff, D-Calif., chairman of the House intelligence committee, assailed Trump for “retaliating against Director Krebs and other officials who did their duty.
+It’s pathetic, but sadly predictable that upholding and protecting our democratic processes would be cause for firing."

 Krebs kept a low profile even as he voiced confidence ahead of the November vote and, afterward, knocked down allegations that the count was tainted by fraud.
-At times, he seemed to be directly repudiating Trump, a surprising move from a component of DHS, an agency that has drawn criticism for seeming to be too closely allied with the president’s political goals.
+The repudiation of Trump was notable coming from a component of DHS, which has been criticized for seeming to be too closely aligned with the president's political goals.

 CISA issued statements dismissing claims that large numbers of dead people could vote or that someone could change results without detection.